lf-edge/ekuiper/docs/en_US/operation/configuration_file.md

 ## Prometheus Configuration

-Kuiper can export metrics to prometheus if ``prometheus`` option is true.
+eKuiper can export metrics to prometheus if ``prometheus`` option is true.
 The prometheus will be served with the port specified by ``prometheusPort`` option.

 ```yaml
 basic:
   prometheus: true
   prometheusPort: 20499
 ```
-For such a default configuration, Kuiper will export metrics and serve prometheus at `http://localhost:20499/metrics`
+For such a default configuration, eKuiper will export metrics and serve prometheus at `http://localhost:20499/metrics`

 ## Pluginhosts Configuration

 The URL where hosts all of pre-build plugins.
 By default it's at `packages.emqx.io`.
 There could be several hosts (host can be separated with comma), if same package could be found in the several hosts, then the package in the 1st host will have the highest priority.

-Please notice that only the plugins that can be installed to the current Kuiper instance will be listed through below Rest-APIs.
+Please notice that only the plugins that can be installed to the current eKuiper instance will be listed through below Rest-APIs.

 ```
 GET http://localhost:9081/plugins/sources/prebuild